 - What is your investment philosophy?

 - Can you stick with it?

-Having the peace of mind that all of your investments are invested in a specific way to help you accomplish specific goals is a huge comfort during times like this.
+Having the peace of mind that all of your investments are invested in a specific way to help you accomplish specific goals is a huge comfort when investment markets are in turmoil.

 Do you have a plan for college funding?

 You may have already started saving for college, or you may be at the very beginning of this.
 Either way, I encourage you to ask yourself these 3 questions to help you figure out what your college funding plan is.

 Similar to creating your own investment plan, it’s difficult to feel confident in your college funding plan if you haven’t fully answered the why and the how in the first place.